pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 ## Testing state changes

 State changes are by far the simplest thing to test in features built with the library.
-A ``ReducerProtocol``'s first responsibility is to mutate the current state based on the action received into the system.
+A ``Reducer``'s first responsibility is to mutate the current state based on the action received into the system.
 To test this we can technically run a piece of mutable state through the reducer and then assert on how it changed after, like this:

 ```swift
 struct Feature: Reducer {